aebergl/DensScat/README.md

 % OUTPUTS:
 % * fh: figure handle to for the scatter plot
 %
-% OTHER PARAMETERS passed as parameter-value pairs default in []
+% OTHER PARAMETERS passed as parameter-value pairs, defaults in []
 % 'MarkerType': Marker type '.od<>^vs+*xph' ['.']
 % 'mSize': Integer for Marker size [50 for '.' otherwise 12]
-% 'ColorMap': Colormap to be used name eg 'jet' or N*3 matrix [TurboMap builtin]
+% 'ColorMap': Colormap to be used name eg 'jet' or N*3 matrix [TurboMap]
 % 'logDensity': true/false for taking the log10 of the density [true]
 % 'AxisSquare': true/false for making axis square [true]
 % 'SmoothDensity': true/false for density smoothing [true]
 % 'lambda':  Integer for the degree of smoothing [30]
 % 'nBin_x': Integer for number of bins along the x-axis [200]
 % 'nBin_y': Integer for number of bins along the y-axis [200]
-% 'RemovePoints': true/false only plot points that that are unique based on a 1000*1000 grid [true]
+% 'RemovePoints': true/false only plot points that that are unique based
+%                 on a 1000*1000 grid [true]
+% 'TargetAxes': Axes handle to existing axes that will be used [false]
+% 'ColorBar': true/false creates a color bar for the density [true]
+% 'MaxDens': double for thresholding density D(D>MaxDens) = MaxDens [inf]
 %
 % The smoothing is based on the following reference:
 % Paul H. C. Eilers and Jelle J. Goeman